JordanJWSmith/lyricvision/README.md

 # LyricVision

+This mobile app generates lyric-inspired artwork from any given song.
+It serves as a frontend wrapper for [song-to-image](https://github.com/JordanJWSmith/song-to-image), which uses a mixture of Genius API, stable-diffusion and NLP for prompt extraction.

 This mobile app serves as a frontend for [song-to-image](https://github.com/JordanJWSmith/song-to-image), a python app to generate lyric-inspired artwork inspired from any given song.

 <!-- ![Sky Full of Stars - Coldplay](songart-app/assets/sky_full_of_stars.gif) -->